Wapello (chief)

-Wapello (1787 – March 15, 1842) was a Native American chief of the Meskwaki tribe.
+Wapello (c.
+1787 – March 15, 1842) was a Native American chief of the Meskwaki people.

 Early life

 Wapello was born in 1787 at Prairie du Chien, Northwest Territory.
 Short and stout in physical stature, with a kindly visage, Wapello entertained friendly relations with white settlers throughout his life.
 Under pressure to cede territory to the United States, he signed peace treaties with them at Fort Armstrong at Rock Island, Illinois, on September 3, 1822; at Prairie du Chien on July 15, 1830; at Fort Armstrong on September 21, 1832; at Dubuque, Iowa, on September 28, 1836; and at Washington, D.C., on October 21, 1837.
-During the Black Hawk War, Wapello supported chief Keokuk.
-In the 1840s, many Fox were forced west to Kansas.
+During the Black Hawk War, Wapello supported the Sauk chief Keokuk.
+In the 1840s, many Meskwaki were forced west to Kansas.